zaphar/clio/README.md

 Options:
-  -e, --err-path <STDERR_PATH>  Path to write stderr to -o, --out-path <STDOUT_PATH>  Path to write stdout to
+  -e, --err-path <STDERR_PATH>  Path to write stderr to -o, --out-path <STDOUT_PATH>  Path to write stdout to -p, --pid-file <PID_FILE>     Path to the place to write a pidfile to
       --sig <ROTATED_SIGNAL>    Signal notifiying that the file paths have been rotated [default: sighup] [possible values: sighup, sigusr1, sigusr2]
   -h, --help                    Print help
   -V, --version                 Print version